Tobi0322/CDTM-Backend-Course/slides/step13/api-specification.md

 # API Specification

-All requests that POST, PATCH, or PUT JSON must set a 'Content-Type' header with a value of 'application/json'.
+All requests that POST, PATCH, or PUT JSON must set a `Content-Type` header with a value of `application/json`.

 ## Endpoints
 1. [Version](#1-version)